Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - Object detector: recognizes and locates people and objects within a given frame by extracting metadata containing classification and spatial location
     - Spacial counter: an extension of the Object Detector model, it can also process a single-shot counting for each object class for each frame
     - Object counter: capable of both locating people and objects and obtaining a count of the detected objects.

-The Audio and Video analytics services are sized and offered for single streams.
-Each audio/video stream consists of 24 x 365G.

 The service offers the following advantages: